tedmoore/schelp2/docs/Classes/Scale.md

 ```

-If the tuning size does not match the scale's [#-pitchesPerOctave](#-pitchesperoctave), a warning will be thrown, and the scale will use its default tuning.
+If the tuning size does not match the scale's [pitchesPerOctave](#pitchesperoctave), a warning will be thrown, and the scale will use its default tuning.

 For a complete list of available scales, execute